 If you suffered health complications or lost a loved one due to opioid use in Baltimore, MD, you may be entitled to financial compensation.
-All you have to do is contact our Baltimore law office to arrange your free consultation at William G. Kolodner Personal Injury Lawyers at (410) 837-2144 to speak with an experienced Baltimore opioid injury lawyer.
+All you have to do is contact our Baltimore law office to arrange your free consultation at WGK Personal Injury Lawyers at (410) 837-2144 to speak with an experienced Baltimore opioid injury lawyer.

 Opioids are addictive, and you might now be struggling with long-term drug dependency.
 If you would like to explore your legal options, we’re here to help.
 Our Baltimore personal injury lawyers can help you fight to hold the responsible parties accountable.

 Opioids are powerful painkillers with significant addictive side effects.
 When used properly, opioids are an extremely beneficial method for managing short-term pain.